Pete: I am curious as to how you predict a flood date of 2900 BC.

 Solomon begins building the temple 966 BC (Then add the 440 years of 1Kings 6:1).

-Exodus 1406 BC (The law was issued 50 days after the exodus).
+Exodus 1406 BC (The law was issued early in the third month after the exodus).

 Gal 3:16–18 informs us that the promise to Abraham came 430 years before the law.